Travel Expense Policy

 If traveling to a group meeting or conference, inform the TMC about any available discount air and hotel rates offered by the conference or association meeting.
 If the TMC is restricted from booking at the special discount rate, the agent will inform the traveler how to make the booking.

 Personal travel may not be booked using Concur or via Columbia’s team of business travel counselors at World Travel.
-Personal bookings of car rentals and hotels at negotiated rates may be made via the Columbia Visitors & Personal Travel Portal.
+However, personal bookings of car rentals and hotels at negotiated rates may be made via the Columbia Visitors & Personal Travel Portal.

 Trip Cancellation Insurance